proactis-documentation/documentation-source/docs/invoicecapture/documentExport.md

 Authentication with Invoice Capture is performed with the use of an API key.
 This key is a one-time generated key, which can be used by the third party to generate an access token prior to each API call.
 Access tokens are valid for up to 3 hours, but expire after 10 minutes of inactivity.

-You can get the API for your Invoice Capture instance by contacting Proactis support.
+You can get the API key for your Invoice Capture instance by contacting Proactis support.

 All URLs given are relative to the root of your Invoice Capture instance.